zstumgoren/bls-api/docs/api_bls.md

 git clone git@github.com:zstumgoren/bls-api.git
 ```

-Next, we're going to grab the "Trigger" URL for our GCP Cloud Function.
+Next, we're going to grab the Trigger URL for our GCP Cloud Function.

 In your web browser, navigate to your Cloud Function's dashboard and copy the URL at the top of the page.